 As of 2022, 43 million people owe federal student loans, averaging about $36,000 per person.
-About a third of all borrowers would see their student loan debt eliminated entirely under the proposal.
-Others would see a benefit from larger debt amounts decreasing.
+Without considering the income limit, about a third of all borrowers currently owe less than the $10,000 cancellation amount.
+Others will see a benefit from larger debt amounts decreasing.
 This includes women who, on average, owe larger amounts of loans than their male counterparts.

 Almost one-third of federal student loan borrowers owed less than $10,000 in 2020, according to Department of Education data.
-A policy canceling $10,000 in student loan debt would eliminate the entirety of their debts.
+The policy canceling $10,000 in student loan debt will eliminate the entirety of their debts if those borrowers make less than the income limit.
 Half of all borrowers owed between $10,000 and $60,000.
 On the other end, 7% of federal student loan borrowers owed over $100,000.

 According to researchers from the Federal Reserve Bank of New York, borrowers who live in high-income neighborhoods hold 33% of federal balances while borrowers residing in low-income areas hold 23% of balances.
-If Biden cancels up to $10,000 per person in federal student loans, people with federal student loans from low-income neighborhoods would receive roughly 25% of debt forgiveness while people from high-income neighborhoods would receive around 30% of forgiveness.
+The income gap set as part of the debt cancellation announcement would restrict how much high-income neighborhoods benefit from the change.

 The median debt for Asian, Black and white women was $20,000 as of June 2020, according to the Census Bureau.
 For Asian men with federal student loans, their median debt owed was $25,000.
 It was less for Black and white men, who had median student debts of $14,000 and $18,000, respectively.